 What is an ESA Letter?

-If you are currently working with a therapist, we recommend asking them to write you an ESA letter.
-If they do not believe in animal therapy or are unaware of ESA rights, you may seek support from one of our therapist.
+If your current therapist is unfamiliar with animal therapy or unaware of ESA rights, you can seek support from one of the therapists we work with.
+The licensed professionals that work with ESA Doctors are ESA specialists and can help determine whether an ESA is right for you.
 Please click on the image below or on this link to proceed – Qualify for an ESA Letter Online.

 What should an ESA Letter Contain?

-An ESA letter should include the following information:
+An ESA letter include the following information:

-- Your name
+- Your full name